 Microsoft Inspire is Microsoft’s annual event where it kicks off its fiscal year with its partner community.
 Inspire is Microsoft’s way to explain what’s coming in the year ahead and work together to find shared solutions for customers.
 As all of Microsoft’s events will have a focus on online events until July 2021, Microsoft Inspire … Continue reading "Identity-related sessions at Microsoft Inspire 2021"

 Even though Microsoft’s Identity focus moves towards the cloud, they are not forgetting their on-premises roots.
 Windows Server 2016 and Windows Server 2019 still receive updates.
-These are the Identity-related updates and fixes we saw for April 2021: Windows Server 2016 We observed the following update for Windows Server 2016: KB5001347 April 13, 2021 The … Continue reading "On-premises Identity-related updates and fixes for April 2021"
+These are the Identity-related updates and fixes we saw for June 2021: Windows Server 2016 We observed the following updates for Windows Server 2016: KB5003638 June 8, 2021 The … Continue reading "On-premises Identity-related updates and fixes for June 2021"

 Today, I received a localized e-mail from the Microsoft Most Valuable Professional (MVP) Award team: In Dutch, it reads: Beste Sander Berkouwer, Nogmaals presenteren we u met genoegen de 2021-2022 Microsoft Most Valuable Professional (MVP) Award als erkenning van uw buitengewone leiderschap in technische community’s.
 We waarderen uw uitmuntende bijdragen in de volgende technische community’s … Continue reading "I’m a 2021-2022 Microsoft MVP"

 2020 has been a weird year for me.
 We sold our house and bought an apartment, moved to a different city in The Netherlands and soon after that, decided to quit my job at the same company for over 18 years.
 A difficult decision but a necessary one.
 I planned to take three months off … Continue reading "One year at NeoNomads!
 Eight years as an MVP!"